The optic nerve carries visual information from your eye to your brain. Optic neuritis (ON) is when your optic nerve becomes inflamed.

 - infections, such as sinusitis

-ON is defined as inflammation of the optic nerve.
-There are conditions whose symptoms resemble ON but are not inflammatory.
-These include:
+ON is as inflammation of the optic nerve.
+Conditions with symptoms resembling ON that aren’t inflammatory include:

-Because of the close relationship between ON and MS, your doctor may want to perform the following tests which aid in diagnosing MS:
+Because of the close relationship between ON and MS, your doctor may want to perform the following tests:

 Most cases of ON recover without treatment.
-If your ON is caused by another condition, treating that condition will often resolve the ON.
+If your ON is the result of another condition, treating that condition will often resolve the ON.